 As I am exploring black and white photography, I decided to use Affinity Photo to transform Saxon’s cat photo into a black and white portrait.

-I used Affinity Photo because I am able to adjust the amount of shade and tone in a photograph.
-The temperature of the black and white image affects this and as you adjust an image of your own, be careful not to overexpose highlights or make shadows into unsightly smudges.
+In Affinity Photo I am able to adjust the amount of shade and tone in my photograph, check your own software (Photoshop Elements, GIMP), you will find them under ‘Adjustment Layers’.
+The temperature of the black and white image affects the shade and tone so as you adjust an image of your own, be careful not to overexpose highlights or make shadows into unsightly smudges.

 Oh, and who is Saxon’s friend Oscar you say?
 Here he is: